 The model of cheap labour and capital supplying strong export markets has run its course.
 Although we do not expect a hard landing, growth will likely continue to fall.
 China wants to move up the value chain, but it still has to guarantee employment and defend existing industries.
 We believe that despite official recognition of both the need for reform and the potential for improvement at state companies as well as in the private sector, liberalization will be slow to take effect as Xi Jinping focuses on "Party strengthening" and building up his own position as well as that of the country.
 Moreover, we expect the relaxation of currency controls will be limited.

 Our unique approach ties together political and policy developments with the macro-economy and individual sectors such as infrastructure, property, consumer industries, agriculture and trade.

-Our local presence, in-depth knowledge, analytical skills and sources enable us to track often opaque politics and policy developments to provide a rounded picture of how China is moving.
-This goes well beyond the frequently confused (and confusing) monthly data and instant analysis of immediate numbers.
+Our local presence, in-depth knowledge, analytical skills and sources enable us to track often opaque political and policy developments to provide a holistic picture of how China is developing.
+This goes well beyond the frequently confused (and confusing) monthly data and instant analysis of numbers.
 A key element is our analytical knowledge of how policy is framed and the factors affecting key issues such as inflation, the fiscal balance, currency and monetary policy, and social stability.

-The scale of the issues at play in China and the role of the government in directing the economy make our model of policy research particularly appropriate by analysing both macro-economic trends and the effect on specific sectors within the often misunderstood political context.
-Only by melding the economic numbers with social pressures and political objectives of the leadership can one get a true picture of China's evolution in both a domestic and a global context.
+Only by melding the economic numbers with social pressures and the political objectives of the leadership can one paint a true picture of China's evolution in both the domestic and the global context.